 Pharaoh hounds were the dogs of kings and were kept by Egyptian rulers nearly 5,000 years ago, but was imported into Malta, where it quickly became, and is currently still, the country’s official dog.
 This dog breed is rarely aggressive, and their confident stature makes them attractive and desirable to many dog lovers.

-Due to the rarity of this dog breed, you should expect to pay a hefty price for puppies.
-If you get a Pharaoh hound from a breeder outside of Maltese, then you should expect to pay between $2,000 to $,4,500 for one puppy, depending on the breeder and color variety.
-It is difficult to find a Pharaoh hound up for adoption, but you will usually pay the standard adoption fee of $75 to $100, so you should check if your local dog shelters have this breed available for adoption before resulting to purchasing one from a breeder.
+The Pharaoh Hound is a rare dog breed that is not easy to find.
+If you get a Pharaoh Hound from a breeder outside of Maltese, then you should expect to pay a lot depending on the breeder and color variety.
+It is difficult to find a Pharaoh Hound up for adoption, but you can always try asking.
+You should check if your local dog shelters have this breed available for adoption before purchasing one from a breeder.

 Temperament & Intelligence of the Pharaoh Hound

 The Pharaoh hound is perfect for active families who will be able to take this dog breed on walks, hikes, and keep them in a simulated environment with a large garden.
 This dog breed can be kept with older children as they are not overly aggressive, especially if they have been introduced to children from a young age.

 You should expect your Pharaoh hound to be highly trainable, social, affectionate, loyal, and playful which can make owning and caring for this dog breed rewarding.
 They are eager to please their owners and greatly appreciate regular interaction and playtime from their owners.
 The Pharaoh hound’s temperament is admirable, while their appearance is unique.